-BUS 265 ADVERTISING
+BUS 265 5 credits ADVERTISING E

 Provides an overview of the related fields of sales and advertising.
 The course encompasses economics of selling and selling processes and studies field of advertising with emphasis on planning, implementing, and controlling the advertising process.
 (Formerly known as BSAD 270)